 The rate at which air cools is estimated at 5.4°F per 1000 feet of altitude.
 The dew point decreases slower - at about 1.0°F per 1000 feet.
 That means that per 1000 feet, the spread decreases by 4.4°F. Converting this all into SI units, you get values of 0.984°C per 100 m, 0.182°C per 100 m, and 0.802°C per 100 m, respectively.
 We've converted this into 10°C per 1247 meters for simplicity in the equation above.

 If you look at the formula above closely, you will notice that this is exactly how it works: you can use it to determine at what altitude the spread between the dew point and the temperature is equal to zero.
-At the end, you have to add the elevation of measuring station to obtain the true altitude above sea level.
+At the end, you have to add the elevation of the measuring station to obtain the true altitude above sea level.

 What is the temperature of clouds?

 Now that you know the minimum altitude at which clouds can form, you can also calculate their temperature.
 Our cloud base calculator applies the following formula:

 cloud temperature = temperature - 5.4 × (cloud base - elevation) / 1000

 Again, all temperatures are expressed in degrees Fahrenheit and all elevations in feet.

 How did we arrive at this formula?
 We already know that temperature decreases by 5.4°F per 1000 feet of altitude.
-That means that per every 1000 feet of difference between the cloud base altitude and the altitude of your measuring point, the air temperature will decrease by 5.4°F. In Celsius and meters, this looks like:
+That means that per every 1000 feet of difference between the cloud base altitude and the altitude of your measuring point, the air temperature will decrease by 5.4°F. In Celsius and meters, our formula looks like this: